inferno-framework/inferno-core/docs/writing-tests/test-inputs-outputs.md

   - `'text'` - (**default**) a regular input field.
   - `'textarea'` - for a text area input field.
   - `'radio'` - for a radio button singular selection field.
+  - `'checkbox` - for a checkbox field.
+In tests, a checkbox input is represented as an array of the selected values.
   - `'oauth_credentials'` - a complex type for storing OAuth2 credentials.
 When
     used by a FHIR client, the access token will automatically refresh if possible.